tsupplis/zxccp/zxccp.md

        compiler .h files.

-   The locations of these directories are normally set by the configure script; you can override them by editing zxcc.h and uncommenting the lines that redefine them.
+   The locations of these directories are normally set by the configure script; you can override them by editing zxccp.h and uncommenting the lines that redefine them.

-   Once you have installed zxcc and the build tools, try building Hello
+   Once you have installed zxccp and the build tools, try building Hello
    World:

      #include <stdio.h>